angular/angular/aio/content/start/start-data.md

 ## Define the shipping view

-Now that your app can retrieve shipping data, create a shipping component and  template.
+Now that your application can retrieve shipping data, create a shipping component and  template.

 1. Generate a new component named `shipping`.